There are some milestones that your baby should have reached by now…

 Your toddlers milestones at 26 months old

 The milestones your toddler should have reached are: being able to identify objects that you name, recognizing familiar names, knowing the names of body parts and familiar objects, following short instructions, repeating words, finding a hidden object and play pretend games.
 Remember that your child is now a preschooler and you have to pay attention to his development.
 If he is not able to do these things yet, consult his pediatrician for advice.
-He is the only one who can determine if there is a problem or not, but your input is really important since you are the one who knows best what you toddler is capable of doing.
+He is the only one who can determine if there is a problem or not.
+Your input is really important since you are the one who knows best what you toddler is capable of doing.

 It is normal if your child follows you everywhere, he wants to watch your every move so he learns everything about the world.
 It is essential that he sees you expressing emotions so he develops a sense of empathy, so do not hide them from him.
 If he catches you crying just explain to him why you are sad and ask him for a hug.
 Show him that everything will get better and he does not need to worry.
 Sometimes you might lose it and have an angry outburst.
 If this happens reassure him and try to calm down.